Here is the NY Times version:

 If a Bonus word has been found using a letter it will

-be lightgreen.
+be shown in lightgreen.

-letter, that letter will be shown in green.
+letter that letter will be shown in green.

 There are also command links for